External Theological Scholarships

 Doctor of Ministry students are not eligible for this scholarship.)

-• Applicant shall be considered first on the basis of need; takin into consideration any other financial recourses, including assistance from family.
+• Applicant shall be considered first on the basis of need; taking into consideration any other financial recourses, including assistance from family.